nanoframework/nanoframework.github.io/content/getting-started-guides/guide-version-checksums.md

 # Getting started with package and assembly versions and checksums

-Much of the nanoFramework is made up of C# classes that invoke code that is in native C++ assemblies.
+Much of the .NET **nanoFramework** is made up of C# classes that invoke code that is in native C++ assemblies.
 Some assemblies are just generic C++, others are specific to a hardware platform.

 There is an interop framework that assists in handling the interface between C# and C++.
 That framework includes the generation of a checksum for a given interface contract, and a version checking mechanism to make sure that versions are updated when the contract (and checksum) change.

 ## How the checksum is generated